-This portrait used to hang in the Old Board Room, Ruston Works, Waterside South, Lincoln but may now be in the Usher Gallery collection.
+This portrait used to hang in the Old Board Room, Ruston Works, Waterside South, Lincoln but is now in the Usher Gallery collection.

 "On completing his apprenticeship in 1856 with a good commercial training and having a modest inheritance from his father's estate he went into business with Burton and Proctor of Lincoln.

 He thus became head of the firm of Ruston, Proctor and Company, agricultural implement makers and engineers.

 The company grew in size until it employed some 2000 people and in his lifetime produced 20,800 engines, 19,700 boilers, 10,900 threshing machines, and 1350 corn mills.

 Ruston was a J.P. and was elected Mayor of Lincoln for 1869–70.